Thu 13 Sep 18

 The dynamic structure developed in this multi-disciplinary, collaborative study will help further advance this area of drug design to treat and prevent migraines.

 Scientists at Essex have been working on computational methods for simulating the structure and dynamics of this CGRP receptor for over seven years, and have been working with the Monash group for the last three years.

-Professor Chris Reynolds, from Essex’s School of Biological Sciences, said: “We were privileged to work with colleagues elsewhere on this study, particularly Monash, who have been working for many years on getting this structure right.
+Professor Chris Reynolds, from Essex’s School of Life Sciences (formerly School of Biological Sciences), said: “We were privileged to work with colleagues elsewhere on this study, particularly Monash, who have been working for many years on getting this structure right.
 This partnership and the work of our brilliant post-doc Giuseppe Deganutti has brought this structure to life by showing the dynamics of how the CGRP receptor moves.”